DataDog/integrations-core/docs/developer/process/integration-release.md

 #### Build pipeline failed

+After merging the release PR, the [build pipeline](../meta/cd.md) can fail under a few cases.
+See below for steps on diagnosing the error and the corresponding fix.

-- If the [build pipeline](../meta/cd.md) failed, it is likely that you modified a file in the pull request without re-signing.
+- A file in the pull request was modified without re-signing.
+View the `Files Changed` tab in the recently merged release PR and verify the `.in-toto/tag.<KEYID>.link` exists and the integration files were signed.

   To resolve this, you'll need to bootstrap metadata for every integration:

     1. Checkout and pull the most recent version of the `master` branch.